rubymonsters/ruby-for-beginners/14_printing.md

 123
 ```

-It is therefor not clear from the output whether the object that you are looking
+From the output of `puts` it is therefor not clear whether the object that you
-it is an array that contains numbers, or an array that contains strings, or just
+are looking it is an array that contains numbers, or an array that contains
-a long string that contains linebreaks.
+strings, or just a long string that contains linebreaks.

 In short, `puts` is useful when you are writing a program that is supposed to
 actually output something to the screen.
 Like, this could be a command line
 tool that you write in order to make your own life easier at your job, and that
 is helpful at automating some repetitive work.
-Or it is useful in solving
+Or it is useful in Ruby
-Ruby basics programming exercises :)
+programming exercises :)

 On the other hand `p` is useful when you are trying to understand what your
 code does, e.g. when you are trying to figure out a certain error.